 Your best friend may drive you crazy at times and you may realize that your mom is a little overbearing, but would guys ever say it to you?

-“One thing I would never tell a girl is how annoying her friends are,” says Eric, a junior from Marist College.
+“One thing I would never tell a girl is how annoying her friends are,” says Eric, a senior from Marist College.
 “Like, even if I can’t stand them.
 It’s one of those things you just have to put up with.”

-Syracuse University senior Rich* agreed that family was another untouchable subject.
+Syracuse University graduate Rich* agreed that family was another untouchable subject.
 “I once told an ex that her dad made me really nervous whenever I was over [at] her house,” he says.
 “She took it really personally, which was weird, since she was always saying herself that her dad loves to intimidate her and her sister’s boyfriends.”

 Our guys agreed that their friends and family aren’t something they’d want you commenting on, so it’s for the best that they avoid talking unfavorably about yours as well.
-“It’d be such a turnoff if a girl said something critical about my parents or friends,” says Jordan*, a sophomore from Temple University.
+“It’d be such a turnoff if a girl said something critical about my parents or friends,” says Jordan*, a junior from Temple University.
 “So why would I ever want to say something bad about hers?”

 2. “Is your outfit supposed to match, or is that the look you’re going for?”